Turkish pop star's arrest over religious schools quip stirs fierce criticism

 President Tayyip Erdogan, whose Islamist-rooted AK Party first came to power some 20 years ago, himself studied at one of the country's first Imam Hatip schools, which were founded by the state to educate young men to be imams and preachers.

-Several ministers took to Twitter in reaction to Gulsen's words, with Justice Minister Bekir Bozdag condemning what he called "primitive" remarks and an "antiquated mentality."
+Several ministers reacted to Gulsen's words on Twitter, with Justice Minister Bekir Bozdag condemning what he called "primitive" remarks and an "antiquated mentality".

 "Inciting one part of society towards another using begrudging, hateful and discriminating language under the guise of being an artist is the biggest disrespect to art," he wrote.